loksai2508-droid/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Practical values are close to theoretical values.
 ## Viva Questions
 1. What is a Non-Inverting Amplifier?

+   Non-Inverting Amplifier: An op-amp circuit where the input is applied to the (+) terminal and the output is amplified without phase inversion.

 2. What is the gain formula?

+   Av​=1+R1​Rf​​
 3. Why is output in phase?

+Why Output is In Phase: Because the input is applied to the non-inverting (+) terminal, so there is no phase reversal (0° shift).

 4. What happens if Rf increases?

+ Increases: The voltage gain increases.

 5. What is the input impedance of non-inverting amplifier?

+   Input Impedance: Very high (ideally infinite).